Hannah Arendt: Post-war (1945–1975)

 In the 1950s Arendt published The Origins of Totalitarianism (1951) and The Human Condition (1958), followed by On Revolution (1963).
-Arendt became a naturalized citizen of the United States on December 10, 1951.
+Arendt became a naturalized citizen of the United States on 10 December 1951.
 Arendt had begun corresponding with the American author Mary McCarthy, six years her junior, in 1950 and they soon became lifelong friends.
 She had started seeing Martin Heidegger again, and had what the American writer Adam Kirsch called a "quasi-romance", lasting for two years, with the man who had previously been her mentor, teacher, and lover.
 During this time, Arendt defended him against critics who noted his enthusiastic membership in the Nazi Party.
 She portrayed Heidegger as a naïve man swept up by forces beyond his control, and pointed out that Heidegger's philosophy had nothing to do with National Socialism.
 She suspected that loyal followers of Horkheimer and Adorno in Frankfurt were plotting against Heidegger.
 For Adorno she had a real aversion: "Half a Jew and one of the most repugnant men I know".
-According to Arendt, the Frankfurt School was willing, and quite capable of doing so, to destroy Heidegger: "For years they have branded anti-Semitism on anyone in Germany who opposes them, or have threatened to raise such an accusation".
+According to Arendt, the Frankfurt School was willing, and quite able, to destroy Heidegger: "For years they have branded anti-Semitism on anyone in Germany who opposes them, or have threatened to raise such an accusation".

 In 1961 she traveled to Jerusalem to report on Eichmann's trial for The New Yorker.
 This report strongly influenced her popular recognition, and raised much controversy (see below).
 Her work was recognized by many awards, including the Danish Sonning Prize in 1975 for Contributions to European Civilization.